esh-b/appointment-booking-agent-langgraph/README.md

 Please note that this a work in progress (its Version0), and serves as an early-stage prototype.
 The goal is to eventually evolve it into a production-ready system.
 The current system can only book appointments; rescheduling and cancelling features are being developed.

+## In progress
+- Appointment rescheduling or cancellation features.
+- Answer FAQ questions about the salon timings, etc
+- Allow to book with specific stylists at the salon (as is the case with certain well-known salons).
+- Decouple LangGraph agent (backend) from Streamlit (frontend); expose the backend as a containerized FastAPI endpoint.
+- Make SQL backend (checking availability) more efficient to handle lots of appointment requests.
+- Develop a voice agent for practical applications.

 ## Project structure
 ```bash
 ├── LICENSE